asarkar/embedded-redis-spring/README.md

 If you want to configure the `RedisServer` before it's started, provide an implementation for [EmbeddedRedisConfigurer](src/main/kotlin/com/asarkar/spring/test/redis/EmbeddedRedisConfigurer.kt), and set the class name in the annotation element `serverConfigurerClass`.
+If a Spring bean of this type exists, it'll be used; otherwise, a new instance will be created using the public no-argument constructor.

 See KDoc for more details.